SimeonHristov99/DL_24-25/Week_02 - Implementing Gradient Descent/README.md

 **Description:**

-Manually do backpropagation on the generated computation graph.
+Manually do backpropagation on the generated computation graph by setting `node.grad = your_calculated_value` for all the nodes and write in comments before each assignment the calculation you did.

 ![w02_03_result](../assets/w02_03_result.svg?raw=true "w02_03_result.png")

 **Acceptance criteria:**

 1. The process through which the values for the gradients are calculated is shown in comments.
-2. A function `manual_der` is defined that helps verify the calculations.
+2. A function `manual_der` is defined outside of the class `Value` that helps verify the manual calculations.
+It should calculate the derivative of $L$ with respect to a given node using `epsilon = 0.001` and the result should equal `node.grad` calculated with backpropagation.

 **Test case:**